jwtk/jjwt/README.md

 For example, if you have an RSA `PrivateKey` that is 2048 bits, JJWT would automatically choose the `RS256` algorithm.
-If you wanted to use `RS384` or `RS512` instead, you could manually specify it with the overloaded `signWith` method that accepts the `SignatureAlgorithm` as an additional parameter:
+If you wanted to use `RS384` or `RS512` instead, you could manually specify it with the overloaded `signWith` method that accepts the `SignatureAlgorithm` as an additional argument:

 ```java